tiny-pilot/tinypilot/CONTRIBUTING.md

 };
 ```

-### Use underscore to represent private methods
+### Use an underscore-prefix to name private members

-Most of the functions in a web component are only intended for usage within the component.
-For these functions, prepend the function name with an underscore like `_upload() { ... }`.
-Functions that accept input from external callers should be prefix-free like `show()`.
+For internal class members (i.e., functions or fields) of a web component that are only supposed to be used within the component, prepend the member name with an underscore like `_upload() { ... }` or `this._port = 8080`.
+Public members, e.g. functions that are invoked from the outside, should be prefix-free like `show()`.

 ### Use free functions where possible